MCreator/MCreator/plugins/mcreator-localization/help/default/painting/author.md

 This parameter defines the author of the painting.

-NOTE: Only available for 1.19.4+
+NOTE: Required, but only used for 1.19.4+